 The airline will also resume operations between Perth and Johannesburg from mid-2025 subject to approvals.
 The route is currently operated by South African Airways.

-Qantas will add its code to Airlink’s domestic network from Johannesburg to nine South African points, including Durban and Cape Town.
+Qantas has also signed Johannesburg-based Airlink as its newest codeshare partner, adding its code to the latter’s domestic network from Johannesburg to nine South African cities, including Durban and Cape Town.
 It is working to expand the codeshare network to other African countries “over the coming months”.

 Says Wallace: “This extra capacity, combined with our new codeshare with Airlink, will significantly expand the options for Qantas customers heading to Africa, strengthening the connections between family and friends, business and trade as well as supporting the tourism industry on both sides of the Indian Ocean.”